mkilikrates/documentation/Docker/programming/nodejs/examples/launchdarkly/README.md

 In case you want to build a container ready to just run, there is this [Dockerfile](./Dockerfile) that you can use to build it.

+You can find more information in [official documentation](https://docs.docker.com/reference/cli/docker/container/run/)

 ```bash
 docker build . -t myapp
 ```